polygon-io/community/examples/rest/options-0-dte-covered-call/README.md

    - Sign up for an account
    - Upgrade to Options Advanced
    - Copy your API key to the `.env` file
-   - You might need to fill out the legal agreements section in the dashboard in order for Greeks to work

 ## Usage